 We have accounted for the tax effects of the Tax Cuts and Jobs Act, which we refer to as the Tax Act, enacted on December 22, 2017, on a provisional basis.
-Our accounting for certain income tax effects include reasonable estimates for those effects, which are included in our financial statements as of December 31, 2019.
+Our accounting for certain income tax effects is incomplete, but we have determined reasonable estimates for those effects.
+Our reasonable estimates are included in our financial statements as of December 31, 2020.